OpenTTD/OpenTTD/readme.txt

 If you want AIs use the in-game content downloader.
 If for some reason that is not possible or you want to use an AI that has not been uploaded to the content download system download the tar file and place it in the ai/ directory.
-If the AI needs libraries you'll have to download those too and put them in the ai/library/ directory.
+If the AI needs libraries you will have to download those too and put them in the ai/library/ directory.
 All AIs and AI Libraries that have been uploaded to the content download system can be found at http://noai.openttd.org/downloads/ The AIs and libraries can be found their in the form of .tar.gz packages.